Concern

 - Darkening of areas where skin was injured or inflamed

-What causes Hyperpigmentation?
+What causes Hyperpigmentation

 - Sun exposure (solar lentigines/age spots)